Uber & Lyft Accident Lawyer in Hoboken, NJ

 - $10,000 in medical payments per person per accident.

 Again, the coverage offered by Uber is comparable.
-However, due to the specific coverage required by New Jersey law, we recommend discussing your claim with an Uber and Lyft accident lawyer.
+However, due to the specific coverage required by New Jersey law, we recommend discussing your claim with a Hoboken Uber and Lyft accident lawyer.

 Usually Involves Three Parties